 In Person - Faculty and students are scheduled in a particular classroom or laboratory during a set day/time.
+Class meetings are synchronous.

-- Virtual Classroom – Faculty and students interact with each other as class members entirely over the Internet during a set day/time.
+Virtual Classroom – Faculty and all enrolled students interact with each other as class members synchronously and entirely over the Internet during a set day/time.
 Faculty and students converse and interact with each other’s coursework while viewing each other in a real-time classroom, setting leveraging a tool like Blackboard Collaborate, Skype or WebEx.